slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On lovers

-Never love anyone that treats you like you're ordinary.
+Never love anyone who treats you like you're ordinary.

 > *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*